PrhCertero/SnmpSharpNetSHA2/README.md

 # Document
-[See wiki for SnmpSharpNet](https://github.com/rqx110/SnmpSharpNet/wiki) This library is identical apart from the capitalisation of some method names.
+[See wiki for SnmpSharpNet](https://github.com/rqx110/SnmpSharpNet/wiki)

+This library is identical apart from the capitalisation of some method names and the addition of support for SHA2 authentication using SHA256, SHA384 or SHA512.